Tim-Barton/Tim-Barton.github.io/_posts/2023-05-16-introduction.md

 Process creates a structure to the way you do things, a structure that is designed to help people work more effectively, but also creates a rigidity to how you approach things.
 Sometimes that rigidity will start to hurt your business and you need to change or remove a process, but I've found people don't like this and will resist you.
 Since *adding* a process is usually easier than *removing* one, I prefer starting with something lite and adding to it, rather than going whole hog and realising you've gone too far

-### Notes & Addendum

-This site us currently created using [Jekyll](https://jekyllrb.com/) and [Github pages](https://pages.github.com/), so props to those communities for how easy it was to get this going